Make Your Next Trip Extraordinary

 Best cruise for families

-A polar bear crosses blue water in the Arctic
+A polar bear in Churchill, Manitoba.

 Best lodge to see polar bears

-In the seven-day Churchill – Tundra Lodge Polar Bear Adventure, guests stay in a 32-room rolling hotel that was purpose-built to position itself as close as possible to the highest concentration of bears.
+On Natural Habitat’s seven-day Churchill – Tundra Lodge Polar Bear Adventure, guests stay in a 32-room rolling hotel that was purpose-built to position itself as close as possible to the highest concentration of bears.
 The lodge has rows of raised windows and fenced observation decks so that guests can spend hours watching the polar bears from the comfort of their safe and cozy accommodation—when they’re not out exploring in the polar rovers, that is.
 The best time to go is mid- to late October.
 And if you’re lucky, that’s also a good time of year—and a good spot—to catch sight of the northern lights.

 Icebergs under the Northern Lights